 - The legislation allows for prescribed entities to refer without consent.
 Prescribed entity means each of the following entities- - (a) the chief executive of a department that is mainly responsible for any of the following matters- (i) adult corrective services; (ii) community services; (iii) disability services; (iv) education; (v) housing services; (vi) public health; (b) the police commissioner; (c) the chief executive officer of Mater Misericordiae Ltd (ACN 096 708 922); (d) a health service chief executive within the meaning of the Hospital and Health Boards Act 2011; (e) the principal of an accredited school under the Education (Accreditation of Non-State Schools) Act 2001; (f) a specialist service provider; (g) the chief executive of another entity that- (i) provides a service to children or families; and (ii) is prescribed by regulation. - specialist service provider a non-government entity, other than a licensee or an independent Aboriginal or Torres Strait Islander entity for an Aboriginal or Torres Strait Islander child, funded by the State or the Commonwealth to provide a service to- (a) a relevant child; or (b) the family of a relevant child. - Child Safety can refer families who do not require a statutory response to FaCC without prior consent.
-Where families do not engage with a FaCC service, the FaCC will advise Child Safety that the family has not engaged.
-This information will form part of the child protection history for the family and ensure that any further action from Child Safety will consider the family's engagement in secondary support services.
+Where families do not engage with a FaCC service, the FaCC will advise Child Safety the family has not engaged.
+This information will form part of the child protection history for the family and ensure any further action from Child Safety will consider the family's engagement in secondary support services. - There may be situations that arise where a RIS or Child Safety Service Centre may contact the FaCC directly to seek advice or facilitate a referral for a family.

-• There may be situations that arise where a RIS or Child Safety Service Centre may contact the FaCC directly to seek advice or facilitate a referral for a family.
+• The service must assist families to access the information, resources and support they need and will be open 52 weeks per year excluding public holidays.

-- The service must assist families to access the information, resources and support they need and will be open 52 weeks per year excluding public holidays. - To increase accessibility for families, including working parents, phones will be staffed from 8.30am to 5.30pm on normal business days.
-It is a requirement that the service will meet the needs of families by providing flexible appointment times for families who cannot be contacted or access the service during normal business hours. - The service will not be expected to operate as normal on public holidays. - Outside of the hours outlined above, the FaCC telephone system must be capable of receiving voicemail messages for a call-back on the next working day.
+- To increase accessibility for families, including working parents, phones will be staffed from 8.30am to 5.30pm on normal business days.
+It is a requirement that the service will meet the needs of families by providing flexible appointment times for families who cannot be contacted or access the service during normal business hours. - The service will not be expected to operate as normal on public holidays.
+Outside of the hours outlined above, the FaCC telephone system must be capable of receiving voicemail messages for a call-back on the next working day. - If services choose to close during the Christmas/New Year period, FaCC services must have an on-call arrangement in place which includes: - Staff are rostered on for on-call support (with face-to-face contact if necessary) - A voicemail option is available for callers to leave messages and directs callers to suitable resources e.g. websites and other appropriate helplines - Information is provided to existing clients of these arrangements prior to the Christmas break.